AmityWilder/physac-rs/README.md

 - Most of the Physac API is exposed through `Physac`, which is used for storing all fields which the original C implementation has as static globals.
 This ensures thread safety, and can even allow multiple independent instances of Physac to safely run in the same program simultaneously.

 - If the `sync` feature flag is enabled (which is the default), `Physac` is borrowed through the `PhysacHandle` to prevent race conditions between threads.
-If it is not, `PhysacHandle` will implement `std::ops::DerefMut`, which allows `Physac` to be accessed directly by reference without borrowing (the borrow functions will still be available in case you would like to write your code in a way that works both with *and* without the `sync` feature flag).
+If the `sync` feature flag is not enabled, `PhysacHandle` will implement `std::ops::DerefMut`, which allows `Physac` to be accessed directly by reference without borrowing (the borrow functions will still be available in case you would like to write your code in a way that works both with *and* without the `sync` feature flag).

 - A `PhysacHandle` can be obtained through the `init_physics()` function, which will allow you to `build` the physics environment with some of the settings normally provided to Physac through `#define`s.